rwtodd/small_programs/ultima5_sav/README.md

 java code is like 300 chars longer, but the resulting class files are about 6kb smaller for the java version (8kb vs 2kb in .class files).

+Since this is basically a script, I thought it would make sense to make a javascript (nashorn) version from the java source.
+The translation was pretty easy.